 - Understanding and giving value to the needs, the quality and the rights of each community in which the Group operates, promoting diversity and inclusion;

-- Evolution of the Group professional development, encouraging the commitment for the diversity and inclusion fostering the intellectual curiosity so that Barilla People could be ambassadors of the Group identity.
+- The evolution of the Group professional development, encouraging the commitment for the diversity and inclusion fostering the intellectual curiosity so that Barilla People could be ambassadors of the Group identity.

-Barilla launches in Italy, USA and Canada the Gluten Free pasta, for which the new plants will be installed in USA.
+Barilla launches in Italy, USA and Canada the Gluten Free pasta, for which the new lines will be installed in USA.
 Academia Barilla opens the first restaurant in New York.
-The new advertising campaign “Where there’s pasta there’s Barilla” starts.
+The new advertising campaign Dove c’è pasta c’è Barilla (“Where there’s pasta there’s Barilla”) starts.
 The main investments are made in the following areas:

-- Increasing of the production capacity of the Lione plant and for the bread sandwich production;
+- Increase of the production capacity of the Lyon plant and for the bread sandwich production;

 - Investments in innovation of product and packaging in the bakery plants of Cremona and Melfi;